 RPLND surgery does not affect erections or the sensation of orgasm.
-But removing nerves during surgery may mean that you have 'dry orgasm' (anejaculation).
+But removing nerves during surgery may mean that you have a 'dry orgasm' (anejaculation).
 This means that when you climax no liquid comes out of your penis.
-Instead when you ejaculate your semen goes into your bladder and passes out with your urine.
+When you ejaculate your semen goes into your bladder and passes out with your urine.
 This will affect your fertility.

 Your surgeon may be able to do an operation that spares the nerves near the lymph nodes to reduce the risk of this happening.
 You will also be given the chance to save your sperm beforehand and freeze it for later use.
-See pages 48-49 for more details on fertility and sperm-banking.
-6 Always talk - if you are ever worried about anything just ask.
-Everyone is there to help you.
+See pages 62-64 for more details on fertility and sperm-banking.